IgorFedorchuk/MonthYearDatePicker/README.md

 It is a sublcass of UIPickerView.
 You can display month and year using native iOS control.

+# Install via Swift Package Manager
+You can use Swift Package Manager to add MonthYearDatePicker to your Xcode project.
+Select File » Add Packages Dependencies... and enter the repository URL https://github.com/IgorFedorchuk/MonthYearDatePicker.git into the search bar (top right).

 # Requirements
 - iOS 13.0
 - Xcode 15.0+